 The pH of your soil has a significant impact on plant health.
 Given that landscape mulch has the potential to alter soil pH, it’s logical that people are concerned about how mulch affects soil pH.

-Spreading fresh pine needles and oak leaves, for example, may result in more acidic soil.
+For example, spreading fresh pine needles and oak leaves may result in more acidic soil.
 While oak leaves are acidic when new, the overall outcome is an alkaline reaction.

-Furthermore, it is often assumed that decomposing pine needles reduce soil pH to a minor extent, if at all.
+Furthermore, it is often assumed that decomposing pine needles reduce soil pH to a minor extent.
 And any acidification potential occurs only for uncomposted pine needles, as the act of composting neutralizes them.

 Some people assume that landscape mulch has little or no effect on soil pH.
 However, if you want to be on the safe side, assess your soil’s pH levels and avoid applying the same mulch type year after year.